-Normal distances except for the run-out which should be: DIN type: 1m each side and 2m beyond (or just 1.5m beyond for short slides) BS type: 1m each side and 1m beyond
+Normal distances except for the run-out which should be: \ DIN type: 1m each side and 2m beyond (or just 1.5m beyond for short slides) \ BS type: 1m each side and 1m beyond children hang by the hands, the grip should not be enclosed (i.e. a loop) Climbing should be discouraged onto the grip \ Children should be able to get off the seat at any time (i.e. no loops or straps)\ Maximum loaded (69.5kg) speed is 7m per second \ If two cables are placed parallel the min. distance between them is 2m IMPACT AREAS

-CABLE RUNWAYS
+CABLE RUNWAYS SAFETY REQUIREMENTS

-Stop at end should progressively slow down the traveller Traveller should not be removable except with tools No access to internal mechanism Suspension mechanism: flexible, exclude risk of strangulation or be at least 2m above the ground in the middle Where children hang by the hands, the grip should not be enclosed (i.e. a loop)
+\ Stop at and should progressively flow down the traveller \ Traveller should not be removable except with tools \ No access to internal mechanism \ Suspension mechanism: flewble, exclude risk of strangulation or be at least 2m above the ground in the middle \ Where